alan-turing-institute/uatk-spc/writeup.md

 at 1,400.
 (Measured using [tokei](https://github.com/XAMPPRocky/tokei), which
 handles whitespace, comments, etc.)

-In terms of runtime performance, I think the Rust version is a clear winner, but I need to run the Python pipeline again.
+In terms of runtime performance, the Rust version is orders of magnitude faster -- 30 seconds for Devon, versus over 30 minutes.

 Setting up a project like this in Rust takes a little bit more effort, but it's well worth it for performance and improved debugging and developer experience.